Old Harbor, Alaska

 Old Harbor (Alutiiq: Nuniaq; Старая Гавань) is a city in Kodiak Island Borough, Alaska, United States.
-At the 2010 census the population was 218, down from 237 in 2000.
+As of the 2020 census, Old Harbor had a population of 216.

+The Alutiiq Tribe of Old Harbor, a federally recognized Alaska Native tribe of Koniaq Alutiiq people, is headquartered in Old Harbor, Alaska.

 Geography

 According to the United States Census Bureau, the city has a total area of 68.7 km2, of which 53.2 km2 is land and 15.5 km2, or 22.59%, is water.

 History

 Salmon drying.
 Alutiiq (Sugpiaq) village, Old Harbor (Nuniaq).
 Photographed by N. B. Miller, 1889.

 The community of Old Harbor has its origins in the era of Russian conquest.
 On August 14, 1784, Grigory Shelikhov with 130 Russian fur traders massacred (see Awa'uq Massacre) several hundred Qik’rtarmiut Sugpiat tribe of Alutiiq men, women and children at Refuge Rock, a tiny stack island off the eastern coast of Sitkalidak Island.
 In Alutiiq, this sacred place is known as Awa'uq ("to become numb").

 Demographics

 Old Harbor first appeared on the 1880 U.S. Census as an unincorporated village with 160 residents: 155 Inuit and 5 Creole (Mixed Russian and Native).
 It returned with 86 residents in 1890, all Native.
 It did not return again until 1920.
 It formally incorporated in 1966.